renssies/homebridge-am43-blinds/README.md

 Running homebridge with `DEBUG=AM43` should cause motor-level debug logs to be output.

 So to run homebridge in debug mode use the command `DEBUG=AM43 homebridge -D` to log debug messages of the AM43 plugin.
-Or `DEBUG=* homebridge -D` to log messages of all plugins
+Or `DEBUG=* homebridge -D` to log messages of all plugins.

+The logs can be found in `~/.homebridge` or any custom folder you've specified.
+They should also be available in the Homebridge Config UI (if `homebridge-config-ui-x` is installed)

 # Known Issues